 There is a mismatch between the targets set by senior management and marketers' belief that targets should be set.
-On average, only 15% have been set targets, but over half (56%) believe minimising carbon emissions should be an objective for every marketer.
+On average, only 24% have been set targets, but two-thirds (66%) believe minimizing carbon emissions should be an objective for every marketer.